SAP/open-resource-discovery/docs/spec-extensions/policy-levels/sap-core-v1.md

 ### Package

 - For [Packages](../../spec-v1/interfaces/document.md#package) with policy level sap, the Governance Guidelines for API Packages MUST be followed.
+  - This includes current limitations:
+    - Packages MUST NOT be shared by multiple provider (source) systems
-  - This includes the current limitation that Packages MUST NOT contain mixed resource types.
+    - Packages MUST NOT contain mixed resource types.
 E.g., a Package must only contain either APIs or Events, but never both together.
+    - Packages MUST NOT contain content of mixed `visibility`
   - SAP Business Accelerator Hub publishing becomes slow if too much content is in a Package (> 100 resources).
 Consider creating smaller packages that are split around the aspect of what needs to be published in one transaction.
 - The vendor of a Package MUST be set and be equal to one of the allowed values: `sap:vendor:SAP:`, `customer:vendor:Customer:`.